gyulanemeth/bluefox.email/for/occasional-senders.md

       content: BlueFox Email for Occasional Senders
   - - meta
     - name: twitter:description
-      content: "Send polished campaigns only when you need to with simple workflows, reusable templates, and predictable costs."
+      content: "Send when you have something to say.
+Buy credits once, valid for 12 months.
+No subscription, no recurring bill."
   - - meta
     - name: twitter:image
       content: https://bluefox.email/assets/share.png